serega404/besttools/README.md

 ## TODO

 - [ ] Add my logo (note: remove from .gitignore)
+- [ ] Customize the theme

 ## Thanks

 It works thanks to [Homer](https://github.com/bastienwirtz/homer) v25.05.2

+## Legal

+**Disclaimer**: All product names, trademarks, and registered trademarks are the property of their respective owners.
+Icons are used for identification purposes only and do not imply endorsement.